hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY
 #### 2025-09-24 - v0.6.27
 - Fixes to namespaced models (this is when the model file has a namespace); it now correctly does not namespace the route (fix to plurality)

-- Changes time fields to now be timezone aware; your current_user must have a timezone (string) object (this is not native to Rails because time fields are natively stored without any tiemzone information. here, they aren't stored with timezone information, but inputting & outputting them converts them to the user's local timezone)
+- Fixes timezone awareness on **time field** inputs; your current_user must have a timezone (string) object This jerry-rigs a timezone (based on the current user's timezone & daylight savings time) onto the time object, storing it as-if it is in UTC (even though time fields are not associated with a timezone)

 #### 2025-09-16 - v0.6.26